Ajay-singh1/VedicDateTime-GSoC/README.md

 5. **`is_moon_waxing(jd)`**
    - Determines the Moon’s phase based on its angular relationship with the Sun.
-   - Returns: Phase name (e.g., "New Moon," "Full Moon").
+   - Returns: Phase name (i.e Waxing or Waning)

 ## Installation
 Get started with *VedicDateTime-GSoC* from GitHub: